IKEA pilots town centre store as shopping habits shift

 Shopping at out-of-town stores has been hurt worldwide by high fuel prices and a trend, first seen in the grocery industry, towards consumers making smaller, more frequent purchases closer to home due to tight household budgets.

-IKEA is facing increasing competition in home furnishings as high-street fashion chains like Zara (ITX.MC), Next (NXT.L) and Hennes & Mauritz (HMb.ST) expand into homewares.
+IKEA is facing increasing competition in home furnishings as high-street fashion chains like Zara, Next and Hennes & Mauritz expand into homewares.

 An IKEA spokeswoman said opening in the city centre was one way to help make it easier for customers to reach its stores, on top of efforts to improve transportation to its current stores and sell more products online.